Facite/Operating-System/chapter 1.md

 	+ The device controller starts the transfer of data from the device (keyboard) to its local buffer.
 	+ The device controller informs the device driver when it has finished the operation.
 	+ The device driver then gives control to other parts of the OS (Returns the data read from keyboard).
-+ The device controller informs the device driver
++ The device controller informs the device driver that it has finished its operation with the help of interrupts.